-The DMD driver electronics consists of a formatter board and a DMD board.
-The general architecture of the system is described in Figure 2.
-There is a notable difference that separates this system from other DMD board designs; the control signals of the DAD1000 reset drivers are fed through an FPGA.
+The DMD driver electronics consists of a formatter board and a DMD board (right-hand side of Fig. 1).
+The formatter board receives the images from a computer and handle DMD image processing.
+There is a notable difference that separates this system from other DMD board designs; as the DMD board is fed through an FPGA.
 This enables splitting the DMD into five zones with each zone being driven with a different pattern and refresh rate.
 This functionality reduces the number of test vehicles and test duration because several conditions can be tested in parallel on the same DMD.
-An explanation of the functionality can be found in paragraph 3.2.
-The following is a brief description of the building blocks of the system
+The DMD board contains the DMD and two TI chips controlling the reset drivers control signals.